-Bunnyshell is an easy-to-use solution which has a graphic interface for multiple clouds (AWS, Azure, Google Cloud and Digital Ocean) and automates all steps, from code to production.
+Bunnyshell is an easy-to-use solution that has a graphic interface for multiple clouds (AWS, Azure, Google Cloud, and Digital Ocean) and automates all steps, from code to production.
 It can automatically configure, scale, and deploy applications that exist across multiple cloud providers.

 The platform can create and maintain virtual machine instances, as well as deal with security settings.
 At the same time, it can move applications from one cloud to another, on-demand, in order to find the cloud hosting environment with the lowest cost and best features.